Single vs. Joint Life Insurance in Canada: Pros & Cons

 Blog Icon

-Fact: Term life is a top pick for couples
+Fact: Combined term life is a top pick for couples

 Is it better to get single or joint life insurance?

-Single policies offer more flexibility for coverage, policy lengths, and beneficiaries.
-But joint life insurance is often considered a budget-friendly option for those who don’t mind receiving far less coverage.
+Single policies offer more flexibility for coverage, policy lengths, and beneficiaries, but joint life insurance is often considered a budget-friendly option for those who don’t mind receiving less coverage.

 Here’s a detailed look to help you make the best decision for your unique situation.